 Step 3: Adding the Created Gmail App Client ID to the Post SMTP Mail Plugin Credentials

 Now here comes the final step, go back to your post-SMTP mail plugin settings in your WordPress dashboard paste the client ID and client secret that you have copied in the above step, and click on the “Save changes” button.

 When you click on the “Save changes” button, the plugin will ask you to grant permission to Google.

 When you click on the grand permission link, Google will initiate a typical authorization process.
 During the process, it may show you a warning message, but you do not need to worry about it.
 It is because you have not submitted your app to Google for review, hence it will show you a warning message stating ” This app isn’t Verified“.

 Since the app is for your website use only and not for the public domain, you can ignore that warning message by clicking on the “Advanced settings option and again click on the “xyz.com(unsafe)” link which completes the authorization process.

 After that everything will be regular but you have to ensure that you must select the Allow option that enabled your WordPress site to have access to your Gmail account.
 This permission will let you send emails through the Gmail SMTP server.

 Now you are done, the only thing left is the testing part.

 Step 4: Check Whether the Gmail SMTP Server Configuration Is Working

 Once the setup is done, it is time to check whether the Gmail SMTP server configuration is working or not.
-Even the Post mailer plugin has an option to send a test mail.
+Even the Post mailer plugin has the option to send a test mail.
 The only thing you have to do is to go to the WordPress dashboard and click on the Post SMTP tab.

 Enter the Recipient’s email address and click on the “Next” button.
 Then you should see a success message on the same plugin interface as shown in the picture below: